CaptainCodeman/rdx/docs/background.md

 All the solutions I found suffered from one or more of these issues:

 * They are built in top of Redux so add more to the bundle size of your app
-* Don't play well with Typescript to provide fully typed state and dispatch
+* Don't play well with TypeScript to provide fully typed state and dispatch
 * Are deprecated and no longer actively developed / supported

 The latter isn't always an issue if a library is small in scope and complete / stable plus if you're using open-source libs the _only_ contract you really have is that you have access to the source-code so ultimately you are responsible for any long-term support you might need.

-But I really _want_ to have full typescript support and lately I've become a little obsessed with bundle-sizes.
+But I really _want_ to have full TypeScript support and lately I've become a little obsessed with bundle-sizes.

 ## Bundle Size